Families of Berkovich spaces

-Being zero-dimensional and boundaryless at~$y$, it is finite at~$y$; hence we can shrink~$Y$ and~$X$ so that~$Y\to X$ is finite, and so that~$y$ is the only pre-image of~$x$ on~$Y$.
-Now choose a compact analytic neighborhood of~$x\in X$ which can be written~$V_1\cup \ldots\cup V_m$ where the~$V_i$'s are affinoid domains of~$X$ containing the image~$x$ of~$y$.
-For every~$i$ the morphism~$Y\times_X V_i\to V_i$ is finite; being quasi-\'etale at~$y$, it is in particular flat and unramified at~$y$, hence \'etale at~$y$, which is the only pre-image of~$x$.
+Being zero-dimensional and boundaryless at~$y$, it is finite at~$y$ (\cite{berkovich1993}, \Prop 3.14), hence we can shrink~$Y$ and~$X$ so that~$Y\to X$ is finite, and so that~$y$ is the only pre-image of its image $x$ in $X$.
+Now choose a compact analytic neighborhood of~$x$ in $X$ of the form~$V_1\cup \ldots\cup V_m$ where the~$V_i$'s are affinoid domains of~$X$ containing $x$.
+For every $i$ the map~$Y\times_X V_i\to V_i$ is finite; being quasi-\'etale at~$y$, it is in particular flat and unramified at~$y$, hence \'etale at~$y$, which is the only pre-image of~$x$.
 As a consequence, there exists an affinoid neighborhood~$W_i$ of~$x$ in~$V_i$ such that~$Y\times_X W_i\to W_i$ is \'etale.
-If one sets~$W=\bigcup W_i$ then~$W$ is a compact analytic neighborhood of~$x$ and~$Y\times_XW\to W$ is \'etale, whence our claim.
+If one sets~$W=\bigcup W_i$, then~$W$ is a compact analytic neighborhood of~$x$ and~$Y\times_XW\to W$ is \'etale, whence our claim.